rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 ![A graph showing a small number of strongly connected components on the region-outlives-graph above](../img/scc-graphviz.png)

 **Note:** There are implicit edges from `'static` to every region, but those are not rendered in the region graph to avoid clutter.
 They _do_ however show up in the SCC graph.
-This is why there are outgoing edges from SCC(5) in the SCC graph above that do not seem to have corresponding edges in the region outlives graph above.
+This is why there are outgoing edges from `SCC(5)` in the SCC graph that do not seem to have corresponding edges in the region outlives graph above.

 ["gen-kill" problems]: https://en.wikipedia.org/wiki/Data-flow_analysis#Bit_vector_problems
 [*Static Program Analysis*]: https://cs.au.dk/~amoeller/spa/